-Summer is officially over – And yes, I’m just now getting the memo.
-Ok, that’s not true, I got the memo when then blogoshpere blew up with pumpkin-everything – however, I just chose to ignore.
+Summer is officially over?
+And yes, I’m just now getting the memo.?
+Ok, that’s not true, I got the memo when the blogosphere blew up with pumpkin-everything? however, I just chose to ignore it.
 Why?
-Because as I get older, I realize the start of fall means one month closer to the beginning of winter – and that, makes me extremely sad.
+Because as I get older, I realize the start of fall means one month closer to the beginning of winter? and that makes me extremely sad.

-Carrots are beautiful for a few reasons: they’re easily accessible, they’re affordable, and they transition wonderfully between sweet and savory dishes.
+Carrots are beautiful for a few reasons:?they?re easily accessible, they’re affordable, and they transition wonderfully between sweet and savory dishes.
 Moreover, they also have the ability to take on flavor profiles such as pumpkin, which is exemplified in this recipe.
-I swear, if you close your eyes and take a bite, you’ll think you are eating a pumpkin-based ice cream.
-And the best part is, you didn’t have to prep a pumpkin — Ohhh, the angst.
+I swear, if you close your eyes and take a bite, you’ll think you are eating pumpkin-based ice cream.
+And the best part is, you didn’t have to prep a pumpkin?
+Oh, the angst.

 For the Ice Cream

 - 1 cup of raw cashews (soaked and rinsed)

 - 1/2 cup of carrot juice

 - 1/2 cup of maple syrup